dandelion-systems/mediameta/README.md

 `__init__(file_name:str, encoding:str = 'utf_8')` - the constructor, this is where all metadata is scanned in `ImageMetadata` and `VideoMetadata`.
 It requires just the name of the file containing media. `encoding` is optional and used to decode string values from byte sequences in the metadata. `encoding` should be one of Python supported [Standard encodings](https://docs.python.org/3/library/codecs.html#standard-encodings).
 In case decoding fails the offending symbols in a string will be replaced with � (U+FFFD).

 `__getitem__(key:str)` - retrieves the metadata value for a specific `key` allowing the objects of `MediaMetadata` and its descendants to be indexed with `[]`.
-If the `key` is not present in the file's headers an empty list is returned.
+If the `key` is not present in the file's headers a None value is returned.
 If the `key` is present and a single value is stored under it, this value is returned.
 If the `key` holds mulptiple values like, for instance, in the case of GPS coordinates, they are returned as a list.
+If the object was interpreted (see `interpret()` below), the interpreted values are returned.

-> Note: Rational type values are returned as '_numerator_/_denominator_' strings.
+> Note: For tags that have not been interpreted, rational type values are returned as '_numerator_/_denominator_' strings.
 For example, in the case of `ExposureTime` tag you will see something like `'1/3003'` as its value.
 This is done to preserve the original metadata and to avoid division by zero as might happen, for instance, in `LensSpecification` tag recording an unknown F number in `0/0` notation.

 `__str__()` - casts the object to `str` type returning a string of tab separated metadata key/value pairs found in the media file each followed by a line separator.
 The format of values follows the logic documented for `__getitem__()`.
 Useful to import the data into a spreadsheet.
 Or if you are creaing a command line tool, the output can be fed to `awk` or `grep` for further processing.